adamnark/laughing-sansa/GoFish2/README.txt

 	members of two serieses.

 	XML settings file is provided as an argument to the program.
-If there is a problem with it's format, the game will default to getting settings manually from the user.
+If there is a problem with it's format, or if it does not exist, the game will default to getting settings manually from the user.

+	WHEN the user opts for a manual game, he can choose settings, choose player types and names, but cards are automatically generated. sorry, but I didn't think it's reasonable to enter 28+ cards (each with different names etc).